Home > States > Health insurance in Tennessee

 Tennessee uses the federally run exchange for individual market plans, so residents who buy their own health insurance enroll through HealthCare.gov.

-For residents who purchased health plans through the Tennessee Marketplace, about nine out of ten eligible enrollees saved money on premium payments in 2023, which amounted to an average savings of $572/month and reduced the average enrollee’s premium to about $72/month.11
+Ninety-six percent of the people who purchased health plans through the Tennessee Marketplace in 2024 were eligible for advance premium tax credits (APTC), also known as premium subsidies.
+The APTC amounted to an average savings of $581/month and reduced the average enrollee’s premium to about $66/month.10

-The Affordable Care Act provides income-based advance premium tax credits (subsidies) that offset your premium payments to help keep your expenses down.
-People with household incomes of no more than 250% of the federal poverty level also qualify for cost-sharing reductions (CSR) that will result in lower deductibles and out-of-pocket expenses for Silver plans (these cost-sharing reductions are not available on plans at other metal levels).
-Between the premium subsidies and cost-sharing reductions, you may find that an ACA health insurance plan provides the best value.
+Marketplace enrollees with household incomes of no more than 250% of the federal poverty level also qualify for cost-sharing reductions (CSR) that will result in lower deductibles and out-of-pocket expenses for Silver plans (these cost-sharing reductions are not available on plans at other metal levels).11 Between the premium subsidies and cost-sharing reductions, you may find that a Tennessee Marketplace health insurance plan provides the best value.

 Tennessee has a coverage gap because the state has refused to expand Medicaid under the Affordable Care Act.
 Childless adults without disabilities are ineligible for Tennessee Medicaid regardless of how low their income is.
 Because the ACA’s premium tax credits (subsidies) aren’t available to applicants with income below the poverty level (because the law called for them to have expanded Medicaid instead), these applicants fall into what’s come to be known as a coverage gap.
 They are ineligible for Medicaid and also ineligible for premium tax credits to make private coverage more affordable.

-There are an estimated 124,000 Tennessee residents in the coverage gap.12
+There are an estimated 95,000 Tennessee residents in the coverage gap.13

 How many insurers offer Marketplace coverage in Tennessee?